 In 1987, British developer Rare developed Wizards & Warriors, a fantasy action game starring a knight who ventured through forests and caves to save his kingdom.
 It was a success in North America and was then licensed to Jaleco for release in Japan the next year under the name Densetsu no Kishi Elrond.
 The game requires some changes to make it more suitable for that market, so programming was outsourced to NMK, a company that worked closely with Jaleco on a number of titles.
-It’s hard to definitively say if this Famicom version was successful, but given that the Wizard & Warriors series saw two more NES games (and one Game Boy spinoff) and none of them were released in Japan, it’s safe to say it probably wasn’t successful.
+It’s hard to definitively say if this Famicom version was successful, but given that the Wizard & Warriors series saw two more NES games (and one Game Boy spinoff) and none of them were released in Japan, it’s safe to assume it probably wasn’t successful.
 However, someone in either Jaleco or NMK must’ve found some value in it, because it acted as the inspiration for their 1988 arcade game, Legend of Makai.

 The setup is similar, and is typical for these types of games – a knight has to adventure across the kingdom to defeat an evil sorcerer, and save the kingdom.
 And from the outset, the similarities to Wizards & Warriors are easy to see.
 The unnamed hero also holds his sword out in front of him, which can do damage to any enemy that bumbles into it, even without pressing the attack button.
 Both games feature throwing weapons that act as boomerangs, both games require exploring areas to find colored keys to open treasure chests and doors, and both games have extra equipment to find, ranging from different types of shields and boots.
 Both games even have a feather item that lets you float after a jump.